mcoavoux/wiki_parse/README.md

 You can download the parsed data at this url: [http://www.llf.cnrs.fr/wikiparse/](http://www.llf.cnrs.fr/wikiparse/).

-Here is what is (or will soon be) available:
+Here is what is available:

 **Language**|**Constituency trees**|**Discontinuous constituency trees**|**Labelled dependency trees**|**POS tags**|**Morphological analysis**
 :-----:|:-----:|:-----:|:-----:|:-----:|:-----: